JanKnapen/cia-smtp-ansible/README.md

 💡 Tip:

-You can re-run either stage at any time.
+You can re-run each stage at any time.
 The playbooks are idempotent — they only apply changes when configuration differs.